Ameer Buksh Khan Bhutto

 He holds a Bachelor of Arts degree in Politics, Economics & Law from the University of Buckingham and a Master of Philosophy degree in International Relations from Cambridge University.
 He wrote a thesis titled "Of Knights and Harlots: The Role of the Superpowers in the 1971 Indo-Pakistan War."
-He has also written dozens of articles published in English and Sindhi newspapers and magazines in Pakistan.
+He has also written some articles published in English and Sindhi newspapers and magazines in Pakistan.

 He ran for the seat of the Provincial Assembly of Sindh twice, in the 2002 general election and again in the 2008 election but was defeated twice by Muhammad Ayaz Soomro.

 On 10 November 2017, Ameer Buksh Khan Bhutto while meeting with Shah Mehmood Qureishi, announced he was joining Pakistan Tehreek-e-Insaf.